xiahualiu/wg_gaming_installer/README.md

 ip6tables -t nat -A PREROUTING -i ${SERVER_PUB_NIC} -p tcp --dport 1024:65000 -j DNAT --to-destination [${CLIENT_WG_IPV6}]:1024-65000
 ```

 If the game needs port that is not covered inside, you can modify the postup and postdown script yourself to add a certain port for it.
+Remember you need to modify `rm-fullcone-nat.sh` as well.

 ## Requirements